The Crazy Eddie Fraud

 Massive inventory inflation

-We continuing taking advantage of our relationship with Wren Distributors.
+We continued to take advantage of our relationship with Wren Distributors.
 I pressured Wren to ship us about $5 million to $7 million in merchandise before year-end.
 The merchandise was included in the year-end inventory count without being included in the amount owed to the vendor.

 1987 was our year of desperation.
-We were inflated store level inventories by $15 to $20 million.
+We inflated store level inventories by $15 to $20 million.
 In stores that existed during both 1986 and 1987 inventory levels increased 94% from $31.5 million to around $61.0 million mainly as a result of inflating inventories.
-(See table 3 below).
+(See Crazy Eddie's Two Sets of Books.)

 On April 26, 1987, the audit partner questioned me about the unusual increase in store level inventories during a period of dropping prices.
 I convinced him not to order a re-count of store inventories and to sign off on the audit on April 28 or two days earlier than planned, despite the fact that major audit work was incomplete.